b3r8/example_minio/README.md

 This repository contains code for a simple upload and download example using the object storage suite Minio.

+The 'minio.yaml' file in the 'workflows' folder provides a pipeline to run the files in the repo.

 For more info about minio, visit https://min.io

 ## Requirements